Symbolic violence: Race

 Many studies have identified the influence of race and class on the different ways in which disciplinary action is handled by educators.
 In the United States there is a national rhetoric regarding the term “ghetto,” where a set of behavioral norms and traits symbolizing impoverished, crime-prone, dilapidated, and violent neighborhoods are ascribed to blacks in or near urban centers.

 A study led by Melanie Jones Gast, focused on 44 black students in the span of two months.
 Race, class, and status were combined in everyday language towards black students.
-With less than 10 percent of educators being black, many black students also had a lack of guidance from educators.
+With less than 10 percent of educators being black, many black students also lacked guidance from educators.
 Despite making up less than half the population of students, black students received more than 70 percent of all 500 disciplinary infractions.

 Language

 Symbolic violence can be expressed in the language domain as demonstrated by Spain's governing language institution, the Royal Spanish Academy, which is tasked with ensuring the stability of the Spanish language.
 The Royal Spanish Academy's policy towards Castilian ensures that it does not turn into a completely different language altogether.
-Also, Spaniards are generally stereotyped because of their so-called "lisp", that does not occur in any other region.
+Also, Spaniards are generally stereotyped because of their so-called "lisp", which does not occur in any other region.

-A study was done by Ana Celia Zentella that explains how the Royal Spanish Academy produces symbolic violence by their policies and actions that are designed to produce a "pure" Spanish.
+A study was done by Ana Celia Zentella that explains how the Royal Spanish Academy produces symbolic violence through their policies and actions that are designed to produce a "pure" Spanish.
 Zentella proposes the idea that there are many different forms of English, that sound and are spelled differently (such as English in the United Kingdom vs English in the Northeast of the United States); therefore, the Spanish language should have the same implications.
-This idea exemplifies symbolic violence because people are ostracized if they do not speak the form of Spanish that the Academy coins "correct".
+This idea exemplifies symbolic violence because people are ostracized if they do not speak the form of Spanish that the academy coins "correct".
 Zentella explains how people would react if a person spoke with a "lisp" in the area she grew up, "if any Spaniard in our circle had ever dared to speak that way they would have been ridiculed".
 The main way that the Royal Spanish Academy performs symbolic violence is by normalizing the language, and expecting all speakers to conform to the normalization that they provide.
 Another way that Zentella relates symbolic violence to the work of the Royal Spanish Academy is through human capital.
 Since there is a certain expectation of how Spanish is supposed to sound in Spain, speakers from Latin American that sound different are subject to decreased human capital based on the fact that they do not sound the way they should.